 MRT Metro: How It Complements the BTS

 The MRT Metro fills important gaps in Bangkok’s rail network and is especially useful for areas not served by the BTS.
-Running mostly underground, the MRT provides reliable access to local neighbourhoods, historic districts, and major markets.
+The MRT runs both underground and on elevated tracks, depending on the line, and provides reliable access to local neighbourhoods, historic districts, and major markets.

 Rather than competing with the BTS, the MRT is designed to work alongside it.
-Several interchange stations allow easy transfers between the two systems, making it possible to cross large parts of the city without relying on road transport.
+Several interchange stations allow easy transfers, making it possible to cross large parts of the city without relying on road transport.

 The MRT works best for:

-Stations are modern and well signposted in English.
+Stations are modern and clearly signposted in English.
 On the MRT Blue Line, most stations have air-conditioned platforms, making the MRT just as easy to use as the BTS for most visitors.

 When the MRT Is the Better Choice